 Like I’d done with ‘The Force Awakens’ and ‘Rogue One’, I decided to see this movie after Christmas 2017.
 There was a lot of hype built up to its release.
 I also saw it as a tradition to review every ‘Star Wars’ movie I watched after seeing it at the cinema.
 By then, it had become a Christmas tradition. 🙂

-I hoped to avoid spoilers and reviews before seeing this movie.
-As I was looking forward to seeing ‘The Last Jedi’ at the cinema though, I discovered from left to right how people found this movie.
+I hoped to avoid spoilers and reviews before seeing the movie.
+As I was looking forward to seeing ‘The Last Jedi’ at the cinema though, I discovered from left and right how people found this movie.
 Some loved it; some hated it.
 ‘The Last Jedi’ is arguably the most divisive ‘Star Wars’ film ever made!

 I couldn’t help but look up reviews on ‘The Last Jedi’ made by IMDb users to see what they made of it.
 The majority of reviews I read had people saying they hated this movie and that Disney and Rian Johnson killed ‘Star Wars’.
 This shocked me!
-I did not expect this ‘Star Wars’ film to upset many fans.
+I didn’t expect this ‘Star Wars’ film to upset so many fans.

 It’s also a shame because…I really like ‘The Force Awakens’.
 Even after two years to think about and re-watch these sequel ‘Star Wars’ movies, I still consider ‘The Force Awakens’ to be a great film.
 If you forget ‘The Last Jedi’ happened, it can still be argued ‘The Force Awakens’ is a really good movie.

-The reaction to ‘The Last Jedi’ was crazy back in December 2017.
+The reactions to ‘The Last Jedi’ were crazy back in December 2017.
 A lot of fan opinion was divided.
 I didn’t want to judge the film too harshly before and after I’d seen it.
 But still, this movie angered so many fans and it’s being regarded as possibly one of the worst ‘Star Wars’ movies in the entire saga.

 But…lots of critics have given the movie positive reviews and ratings despite the fans and audiences’ responses to it.
 (Pause) How can this happen?
 How can critics be praising the heck out of this movie whilst so many ‘Star Wars’ fans are loathing it?
 (Pause) It’s just insane!
 And pretty nonsensical, right?